Date amended: 7th September 2022

 - Process for changing this policy

 We ask that you read this Policy carefully as it contains important information about what to expect when we collect your personal data and how we use your personal data.
+Mintago provides various services, so depending on what your agreement is with Mintago, not all of the below may apply to you.
 Your use of the Mintago Platform is also governed by our Terms and Conditions.
-Please ensure you read the Terms and Conditions as well as this Policy.
+Please ensure you read the Terms and Conditions relevant to the service that we provide you as well as this Policy.
 By registering with the Mintago Platform, you agree to us collecting and utilising your data in accordance with this Policy.
 If you do not agree with this Policy, please do not use the Mintago Platform.
-Where we require your consent to comply with the Data Protection Act 1998 (“DP Law”), for example, for the transfer of data outside the EEA, we will ask for this separately.
+Where we require your consent to comply with the Data Protection Act 1998 (“DP Law”), for example, for the transfer of data outside UK and EEA, we will ask for this separately.

 We would like to highlight that:

-No personal identifiable data is shared with third parties (including your employer)
+- No personal identifiable data is shared with third parties (including your employer) without your consent.

 Who we are